 Change doesn’t stop at a passionate discourse on social media against racism.”

-So now that you have a better idea of what racism is, you’ll need to explain to your children the definition in words they’d understand.
+So now that you have a better idea of what racism looks like, you’ll need to explain to your children the definition in words they’d understand.
 I spent a lot of time giving examples so you can come up with your own age-appropriate ways to share with your child.
 I also found this video that explains racism to kindergarteners.

 “When we begin to think of ourselves as better than another group or culture, we have placed ourselves as gods and idols.
 Only God is supreme.”
 Latasha Morrison

-3. Begin having the conversations.
+3. Begin having conversations.
 As mentioned in the research study above, our kids are not colorblind they do see the differences.
 So stop using excuses for not having these conversations with your children.
 The research above debunked your excuse that you just don’t want them to notice there are any differences.
-Your kids have already noticed the differences so now they need us to guide them.
+Your kids have already noticed the differences so now they need you to guide them.

 Studies show that having your kids attend a diverse church or school doesn’t mean they are automatically making the correct assumptions about those races even if you repeatedly say, “Everyone is equal!”.
 Don’t just make blanket statements like that without discussing the terminology you’re using with your kids.